darknetj/docker/aerogear/as7/README.md

 `https://myip:8443/`

+*Note*: The SSL certificate is automatically generated and self-signed

 ## Contributing

 Patches are welcome, just send a pull request and I will be happy on merging it.
 If you want more images, open issues